Florida Laws and Incentives

 Electric Vehicle Supply Equipment (EVSE) Rebate - Gulf Power

 Gulf Power offers rebates of $750 to residential customers for the purchase of EVSE.
 Applicants must supply proof of purchase or lease of new or preowned plug-in electric vehicle (PEV).
 Customers must apply for the rebate within six months of the purchase or lease of an eligible PEV.
-Rebates are available to the first 1,000 participants or December 31, 2018, whichever comes first.
+Rebates are available to the first 1,000 participants or through December 31, 2018, whichever comes first.
 For more information, see the Gulf Power Electric Vehicles page.

 Laws and Regulations